 2) Consider abstracting the library location.
 Right now it's scattered in a couple places through the plugin, but could easily be abstracted to a single method of the main plugin class.

 3) Use apply_filters() just before returning the library location, so that admins can have total control over the location (eg, if they have a preferred location for storing shared library files in their MS installation).

 To make the patch properly, get an svn checkout of the plugin http://plugins.svn.wordpress.org/shadowbox-js/trunk/ on a clean WP install.
 Then use svn diff to generate a patch file.

 This is low priority.
 Do it when you have a few minutes downtime :)

-#2 Updated by Dominic Giglio almost 9 years ago
+#2 Updated by Dominic Giglio about 9 years ago

 1.)
 I like this idea, it's the best of all worlds.
 It keeps sivel's original code very similar to the way it currently is but allows a centralized src dir if that's what an admin prefers.
 My experience with admin settings in the past has not been encouraging.
 Because this is so low priority right now I think I might just leave that decision up to sivel.
 I will make that final decision once I get into the code a little more.
 If a simple solution presents itself, I'll do it.

 2.)
 All I could think the whole time I was editing was that all the src dir code really NEEDED to be extracted and refactored.
 I will definitely make that a central part of the patch.